 This is an update of the predictions of the annual number of tropical cyclones (TCs) in the western North Pacific (WNP) for 2010 that we issued on 26 April 2010.
 These updates are made based on new information for the months of April and May 2010.

-The oceanic and atmospheric conditions in the Pacific are now in neutral status.
-The Niño3.4 and Niño4 indices in May are 0.27 and 0.32 respectively.
-At the same time, warming of the central and east equatorial Pacific Ocean observed and may continue into the summer.
-A summary of the various ENSO model forecasts from different climate centres suggests that most of them predict a warm condition in 5 to 7 months time (Table.
-1).
-Out of the 7 forecasts, 5 suggest the possible development of an El Niño event.
-It therefore appears that for the rest of 2009, a development of El Niño conditions is possible.
-In other words, 2009 will likely be an El Niño year.
+The El Niño event developed in 2009 has dissipated and the oceanic and atmospheric conditions in the Pacific are now in neutral status.
+The Niño3.4 and Niño4 indices in May are -0.03 and 0.39 respectively.
+At the same time, cooling of the central and east equatorial Pacific Ocean is observed and may continue into the summer.
+A summary of the various ENSO model forecasts from different climate centres suggests that most of them predict a cool condition in 4 to 7 months time (Table 1).
+Out of the 7 forecasts, 6 suggest the possible development of a La Niña event.
+It therefore appears that for the rest of 2010, development of La Niña conditions is possible.
+In other words, 2010 will likely be a La Niña year.

 3. Predictions for the WNP

-For the total number of TCs, the prediction from the index of India-Burma trough gives an decrease in TC number (from 30 to 28) compared with 30 in the April forecast (cf. Tables 2a and 2b).
-No change occurs using the other predictors and the final predicted number therefore decreases from 31 to 30.
+For the total number of TCs, the prediction from the index of the western extent of the subtropical high gives decrease in TC number (from 30 to 29) compared with the April forecast (cf. Tables 2a and 2b).
+No change occurs using the other predictors and the final predicted number therefore decreases from 28 to 27.

 Summary of predictions

 Chan, J. C. L., 2008: A Simple Seasonal Forecast Update of Tropical Cyclone Activity.
 Weather Forecasting, 23, 1016-1021.

 (b) June Forecast